 \subsection{Black Hole Mass Functions}

-Beyond the mass distribution of BHs observed in X-ray binaries \citep[see][Fig.1]{Kovetz2017PhRvD..95j3010K}, several latest coarse-grained models has been proposed in \citet{LSC202111_GWTC3_pop}, which are broadly consistent with their previously identified population\citep{LSC202105_GWTC2_pop}.
-So for simplicity, we follow the first three in \citet{LSC202105_GWTC2_pop}, along with the median value of their Bayesian parameter estimation summarized in Table.\ref{tab:parameters} for ``Initial", as representative examples in Fig. \ref{fig:IniBHMF}:
+Beyond the mass distribution of BHs observed in X-ray binaries \citep[see][Fig.1]{Kovetz2017PhRvD..95j3010K}, several latest coarse-grained models have been proposed in \citet{LSC202111_GWTC3_pop}, which are broadly consistent with their previously identified population\citep{LSC202105_GWTC2_pop}.
+So for simplicity, we follow the first three in \citet{LSC202105_GWTC2_pop}, along with the median value of their Bayesian parameter estimation summarized in Table.\ref{tab:parameters} for "Initial" and , as representative examples shown in Fig. \ref{fig:IniBHMF}.